gvwilson/sdxjs/en/src/style-checker/index.md

 As one final example,
-consider the problem of keeping track of which methods are defined where in a deeply-nested class hierarchy.
+consider the problem of keeping track of which methods are defined where in a deeply nested class hierarchy.
 (This problem comes up in some of the later chapters in this book: we wrote so many classes that incrementally extended their predecessors for pedagogical purposes that we lost track of what was defined where.)